Adrian6759/java-fundamentals/README.md

 Day 2: Collaborated with my classmates and had some help from Rey as well for the testing portion.
 Sharmarke helped with the function portion.
 Used code review for reference.

+Day 3: Used lab review for reference for resubmit.

 ## Day 1

 Name of feature: 1.
 Pluralize.